 Initiative 1.3.3 Focus transit and mobility services in areas with high employment and dwelling unit densities and connect targeted jobs-housing locations to serve the workforce, including Golden Gate Estates and areas located in the eastern portion of the county.
 Ongoing CAT currently provides service in these areas but will continues to explore funding opportunities for improved service to these areas.
 By 2029, implement MOD or expanded service for Golden Gate Estates area from Implementation plan.
 Initiative 1.3.4 Focus improved service frequency on transit routes that serve high mobility needs communities; target service frequency of hourly or better where demand and fiscal capacity allow; apply mobility on demand (MOD) solutions for areas with lower population densities and where fixed-route service is not productive and cost-effective.
-2023, 2024, 2027, 2029 Implement 30% of route frequency enhancement or at least 2 MOD areas noted in the Implementation plan.
-Objective 1.4 Create an optimized interconnecte and conditions for the service mar y network designed to fit the range of needs Initiative 1.4.1 Focus improved service frequency on transit routes that serve high mobility needs communities; target service frequency of hourly or better where demand and fiscal capacity allow; apply mobility on demand solutions for areas with lower population densities and where fixed-route service is not productive and cost-effective.
-2023, 2024, 2027, 2029 Implement 30% of route frequency enhancement noted in the Implementation plan.
+2023, 2024, 2027, 2029 CAT has completed the Route 11 frequency enhancement this fiscal year which completes 11% of the total listed frequency enhancements.
+CAT continues to explore MOD options with plans for implementation by 2029.
+Implement 30% of route frequency enhancement or at least 2 MOD areas noted in the Implementation plan.
+Objective 1.4 Create an optimized interconnect service market. ed multimodal mobili ty network designed to fit the range of needs a nd conditions for the Initiative 1.4.1 Focus improved service frequency on transit routes that serve high mobility needs communities; target service frequency of hourly or better where demand and fiscal capacity allow; apply mobility on demand solutions for areas with lower population densities and where fixed-route service is not productive and cost-effective.
+2023, 2024, 2027, 2029 CAT has completed the Route 11 frequency enhancement this fiscal year which completes 11% of the total listed frequency enhancements.
+CAT continues to explore MOD options with plans for implementation by 2029.
+Implement 30% of route frequency enhancement noted in the Implementation plan.